Poldi Gersa

 Poldi Gersa (13 September 1874 in Schwechat – after 1902) was an Austrian soprano and stage actress.

 Life

 She began her stage training at the age of 17.
 Her teachers were Anna Schröder-Schalupka in Stettin, Albert Goldberg and Louise Ottomann in Dresden.

 Her first engagement was in Stettin (1891-1893), then she was in Leipzig and finally went from there to the Residenztheater in Dresden.

-Both vocally and playfully she performed very creditably and is characterised by humour and a healthy, natural wit.
+Gersa performed both vocally and playfully, and she is characterised by humour and a healthy, natural wit.